 After enjoying our Mancunian tour, we will drive to Elizabeth Gaskell’s museum for morning tea and a bespoke tour of the house.
 This is one of the newest of England’s literary museums and it was ‘saved’ for the nation thanks to the popularity of Gaskell’s novels as TV adaptations.

 Our last meal together will be at a restaurant in the nearby town of Knutsford.
 This was where Gaskell grew up and she immortalised it as ‘Cranford’ in her novel of that name.
-She was buried at the local Unitarian church and there is a monument to her in the town, by The Belle Epoque restaurant where we will lunch.
+She was buried at the local Unitarian church and there is a monument to her in the town, by the restaurant where we will lunch.

 On our return to Manchester, you will have some free time.
 You might like to visit the wonderful John Rylands Library, or pop in to the L.S.
 Lowry Gallery to view his quirky Manchester paintings, or go to look at the outstanding Pre-Raphaelite collection at the Manchester Art Gallery.
 We will all enjoy a farewell drink in the evening – a chance to talk over favourite memories of the tour.
 (Overnight Manchester) BL